ginocorrales/ginocorrales/README.md

 * 🌍  I'm based in the middle of the Midwest - Bloomington, IL 🌽
 * ✉️  You can contact me at [gino.p.corrales@gmail.com](mailto:gino.p.corrales@gmail.com)
-* 💬  Talk to me anything all day about super nerd stuff! ✨🎁
+* 💬  Talk to me anything all day super nerd stuff! ✨🎁
 * 🤔  I would love to help with your IT career development, leadership, recruiting, cybersecurity, Identity Access Management and full stack dev.🎱

 <!--